-November 1 marked the launch of one of ISO's most anticipated International Standards of recent years, ISO 26000:2010, Guidance on social responsibility, which provides guidelines on social responsibility ( RS) to private sector companies and public sector organizations.
+November 1st marked the launch of one of the most eagerly awaited ISO International Standards of recent years, ISO 26000:2010, Guidance on social responsibility, which provides guidance on social responsibility (SR) for private sector companies and public sector organizations.

-For Rob Steele, ISO Secretary General, “The publication of ISO 26000 is highly anticipated around the world by organizations of all types, private sector companies and public sector organizations.
-Social responsibility is becoming essential because society demands it more and more around the world.
-ISO 26000 differs from the many existing initiatives in the area of social responsibility in that it creates a real international consensus on the definition of social responsibility and the central issues that must be taken into account in order to implement it.
-It is further founded on the participation of a wide range of stakeholders - developing countries, businesses, governments, consumers, the world of work, non-governmental organizations and others."
+ISO Secretary-General Rob Steele comments: "The publication of ISO 26000 is eagerly awaited worldwide by organizations of all types, from the private to the public sector.
+Social responsibility is becoming essential, as society is increasingly demanding it worldwide.
+ISO 26000 stands out from the many existing initiatives in the field of social responsibility in that it creates a genuine international consensus on the definition of social responsibility and the key issues to be taken into account when implementing it.
+It is also based on the participation of a wide range of stakeholders - developing countries, business, public authorities, consumers, labor, non-governmental organizations and others."

-Depending on the standard, the reality and perception of an organization's social responsibility performance can affect the following, among others:
+According to the standard, the reality and perception of an organization's corporate responsibility performance can affect the following, among other things:

-- Its ability to attract and retain its employees or members, customers or users
+- Its ability to attract and retain employees or members, customers or users

 - The vision of investors, owners, donors, sponsors and the financial community

-- Its relationships with businesses, public authorities, the media, suppliers, peers, customers and the community in which it operates.
+- Its relations with companies, public authorities, the media, suppliers, peers, customers and the community in which it operates.